 As you wander the city’s narrow streets, popping into cafes and markets, the trio of volcanoes bordering the city beacons.
 These peaks, called the Three Sisters — Acatenango, Agua, and Fuego — can be explored along hiking or horseback trails.
 Outside the city, you can also explore local coffee farms, where some of the country’s world renowned beans are produced.
 Or just soak up the views from the elevated Cerro de la Cruz — the Hill of the Cross.

-When is the best time to stay in a vacation rental in Antigua Guatemala?
+The best time to stay in a vacation rental in Antigua Guatemala

 With moderate weather year round, there is no bad time of the year to secure your rental house in Antigua.
 However, there is a rainy season that lasts from May until September, which is important to keep in mind when planning outdoor activities.
 The rain usually only lasts a few hours, however, giving you plenty of time to explore around the downpours.
 Pack rain gear if you’re planning to travel during this time.

 In August, you can take in the Fiesta de la Virgen de la Asunción and observe the small parades and gatherings as people celebrate the patron of Guatemala.
 November through April usually brings much drier weather and is a great time to go on hikes or head out to explore one of the nearby volcanoes.

 Top things to do in Antigua Guatemala

 From the top of Cerro de la Cruz, you can get sweeping views of the town of Antigua, the surrounding emerald green hills, and the soaring silhouette of Volcán de Agua.
 You can reach the viewpoint, designated by a prominent cross, via a relatively steep climb from the historic center of Antigua, or you can take a taxi to the top.